Remembering Power Trip's Riley Gale, a Ferocious Frontman Who Made You Feel Like Family

 I don’t actually remember the first time I met Riley Gale, late vocalist of the exceedingly heavy thrash-metal band Power Trip, but I remember the second.

 From his childhood friends from the Dallas–Fort Worth hardcore scene, to his many supporters from America to Mexico to Singapore, if you were a fan of Power Trip, you had a Riley story or two.
-And in the day since news of Riley’s passing broke, at the age of 34, those stories have been retold, shared, likely embellished; his legend grows.
+And in the day since news broke of his passing at the age of 34, those stories have been retold, shared, likely embellished; his legend grows.

 As approachable as he was offstage, once a Power Trip show began, Riley was an unstoppable force. (“We’re Power Trip from Dallas, Texas.
 Let’s fuck this shit up,” he’d tell crowds.)
 The fury and precise explosiveness of his band is undeniable.
 And there was Riley, jumping as high as an NBA star, Slayer baseball hat in hand with his past-shoulder-length hair flailing, microphone stand over his head, directing the crowd to make a bigger circle pit.